argumentativeyouth/pblog/_posts/2020-02-07-truth-or-dare.md

 title: Truth Or Dare
 date: 2020-02-07
 ---
-Last month, on my way home, I had around 2 hours layover in Kolkata before my next flight.
+Last month, on my way home, I had a few hours layover in Kolkata before my next flight.

 Bored, I started reading a book.
 But I was interrupted by the voice of the Great Leader.